Yuta2368/python-akamai-cli-find-behaviors/readme.md

 This is a program that finds matching behaviors by given URL.

 positional arguments:
-  url            URL Path
+  url            : URL Path
-  property_name  Property Name
+  property_name  : Property Name
-  version        Property Version
+  version        : Property Version
-  behavior_name  Property Behavior Name
+  behavior_name  : Property Behavior Name
-  account_file   Path to the file for "contractId / groupId / accountSwitchKey" information"
+  account_file   : Path to the file for "contractId / groupId / accountSwitchKey" information

 options:
   -h, --help     show this help message and exit